Mardi Gras in the United States: St. Louis

 Although founded by French settlers in 1764 the city has not had a significant French Catholic population since the late 19th century.
 The St. Louis Mardi Gras was revived in the early 1980s by bored, drunk patrons of Hilary's bar in the Soulard neighborhood adjacent to downtown, when they decided to march to another neighboring bar.
 Over the years, what started as a private party has grown in size and scale, and has attracted major corporate sponsorship, On the second Saturday before Mardi Gras, there is a family-oriented "Krewe of Barkus" pet parade with corporate sponsorship by Beggin' Strips.
 Participants consist of anyone who dresses up their pet in costume, and walks their pet along the parade route.
 The parade is followed by the informal Wiener dog races.
 Then, on the Saturday before Fat Tuesday, the more adult-oriented, flesh-for-beads parade occurs, although there have been various attempts to reserve a family section at one end of the route.
 People from all over storm the streets with beers and bead necklaces after the Saturday parade.
 The streets of Soulard, Geyer, Allen, Russell, Ann, Shenandoah, and others are crowded with people from 7th to 12th Street.
 The Fat Tuesday parade occurs in the evening.
 In recent years it has been moved from just north of Soulard to downtown St. Louis.
 The majority of the overall Mardi Gras festivities have corporate sponsorship, primarily from Anheuser-Busch and Southern Comfort.
 In 2006, this led to an investigation by the Alcohol and Tobacco Tax and Trade Bureau and the Missouri Division of Alcohol and Tobacco Control into the legality of Mardi Gras Inc.'s sponsorship deals.

 Oklahoma

 Tulsa

 In 2010, Tulsa began holding an annual Mardi Gras parade through its downtown Blue Dome District.

 Oregon

 Portland

-In 2010, a group of Louisiana expatriates and friends founded the Mysti Krewe of Nimbus Mysti Krewe of Nimbus to bring Mardi Gras and Louisiana culture to the Pacific Northwest and Portland in particular.
-Lacking in any formal Mardi Gras festivities, the Krewe held the first Portland Mardi Gras Ball Portland Oregon's Mardi Gras Ball the Saturday before Mardi Gras.
+In 2010, a group of Louisiana expatriates and friends founded the Mysti Krewe of Nimbus to bring Mardi Gras and Louisiana culture to the Pacific Northwest and Portland in particular.
+Lacking in any formal Mardi Gras festivities, the Krewe held the first Portland Mardi Gras Ball the Saturday before Mardi Gras.

 The Ball is now in its fourth year.
 Krewe activities have grown to include a Mardi Gras Day parade on Mississippi Avenue, a float entry in the annual Rose Festival Starlight Parade and second line parades at the Safeway Waterfront Blues Festival.